KartikVarshney01/BridgeLabz-Training/README.md

 - 🧠 Improved problem-solving ability with **consistent LeetCode practice**
 - 🚀 Built stronger confidence by balancing **theory and hands-on coding**

+---

+## 📅 Day 5 — 23 December 2025

+### 🎯 Learning Goals
+- Understand arrays in C#
+- Learn array initialization
+- Work with 1-D and 2-D arrays
+- Solve problems using arrays

+### 📚 Arrays Overview
+An array stores multiple values of the same data type and is accessed using indexes.

+### 🔹 Types of Arrays
+- **1-D Array**: Stores data in a single sequence
+- **2-D Array**: Stores data in rows and columns

+### 🧠 Key Takeaways
+- Arrays simplify handling multiple values
+- Loops are essential for array processing
+- 1-D and 2-D arrays suit different data needs